Tel: 0086-15907552669 E-mail: sales@cutterbest.com

 • the material is harder

-• more rigidity is needed
+• the operation requires more rigidity

 • surface finish is more important